AbdulrahmanSaeed20/TASK2/README.md

 Each sprint takes about 3 weeks to be finished,
 Our team can finish about 48-54 story points in one sprint, Our team will work 5 times a week and an 8 hour shift in the 5 work days

+Workflow Design Rationale:
+We will chose (Test-Driven Development), Test-Driven supports developers to build oir project within units which makes it possible to test at any time within development spawn